 newcmp2 = ListedColormap(newcolors2, name='OrangeBlue') # creating new colormap

-To format the latitude and longitude axis I use two main functions that will add N (north) or S (south) to the latitudes and W (west) or E (east) to the correspoding longitudes.
+To format the latitude and longitude axes I use two main functions that will add N (north) or S (south) to the latitudes and W (west) or E (east) to the corresponding longitudes.

 #################################################################################################################